aica-technology/package-template/README.md

 # AICA Package Template

-A software development kit for creating custom components and controllers for AICA applications.
+A software development kit for creating custom component and controller extensions for AICA applications.

+Custom extensions are built and distributed in ROS 2 compatible packages with additional metadata for the AICA System.
+When an AICA package contains multiple ROS 2 packages, it is referred to as a _collection_.

 Full documentation for creating, testing and packaging custom components is available at https://docs.aica.tech/docs/category/custom-components.
 A page for creating custom controllers is coming soon.